aragon/taiko-contracts/TEST_TREE.md

 │       │   └── It returns false
 │       └── Given the member is enlisted now
 │           └── It returns false
-├── When calling updateSettings
-│   ├── When updateSettings without the permission
-│   │   └── It should revert
-│   ├── When encryptionRegistry is not compatible
-│   │   └── It should revert
-│   ├── When setting a minSignerListLength lower than the current list size │   │   └── It should revert
-│   ├── It set the new encryption registry
-│   ├── It set the new minSignerListLength
-│   └── It should emit a SignerListSettingsUpdated event ├── When calling resolveEncryptionAccountStatus
+├── When calling resolveEncryptionAccountStatus
 │   ├── Given the caller is a listed signer
 │   │   ├── It ownerIsListed should be true